 Buyer’s Remorse Explained: What It Is and Tips for Avoiding It

-You know that feeling when you are excited to buy something, be it a cross-continent vacation or a slamming pair of boots, and very soon after are overwhelmed with regret?
+You know that feeling when you are excited to buy something, be it a cross-continent vacation or pair of high-end sneakers, and very soon after are overwhelmed with regret?
 Welcome to the world of buyer’s remorse.

 Maybe you are disappointed with your purchase, feel you have blown your budget, or both.
 Buyer’s remorse can rear its head for small and large purchases alike.
 You can feel it when you’ve swiped your card on a whim or even after researching your purchase for hours.